Small-scale demixing in confluent biological tissues

 Next, we investigate how shape disparity affects the fluidity of the tissue.
 We find that the most effective way to represent the phase space of the two-component system with two shape indices $s_{0,1},s_{0,2}$ is by the average value of the shape index, $s_{av}= (s_{0,1}+ s_{0,2})/2$, and the shape disparity, which is the difference between the two values, $\Delta=s_{0,2}-s_{0,1}$ with $s_{0,2}>s_{0,1}$.
 Figure~\ref{fig:MSD}b is a heat map of the effective diffusivity of binary mixtures as a function of $s_{av}$ and $\Delta$.
 We see that there is a boundary between fluid-like and solid-like, demarcated by the thick solid line, as determined by the $D_{eff}$ threshold.
 Interestingly, for $\Delta=0.3$, this boundary does not match up with the fluid-solid boundary for the monodisperse case for the Brownian limit of a self-propelled Voronoi model at a similar temperature, which is near $s_0=3.81$~\cite{Bi2016a}.
 Moreover, the solid-fluid mixtures depicted by squares, have a fluid-like diffusivity above the boundary line.
 This indicates that the fluid-like species in the mixture are sufficient to fluidize the entire tissue, which is additionally confirmed by analyzing the diffusivities of each component (Fig.~\ref{fig:CompDeff}a).

-\textbf{{Binary mixtures with two target shapes.}} After understanding how $\Delta$ affects diffusivity in a mixture, let us now understand its role in bulk segregation for a fixed $s_{av}=3.85$.
+\textbf{{Binary mixtures with two target shapes.}} After understanding how $\Delta$ affects diffusivity in a mixture, let us now understand its role in bulk demixing for a fixed $s_{av}=3.85$.
 A snapshot of a typical long-time configuration for such a mixture is shown in Fig.~\ref{fig:shapeG}a.
-By eye, it appears that segregation does occur at very small scales, due to some clustering of the cells with larger $s_0$.
+By eye, it appears that demixing does occur at very small scales, due to some clustering of the cells with larger $s_0$.
 The system maintains this small-scale structure at long times.
-No large-scale segregation is observed.
+No large-scale demixing is observed.
 Hence, we shall refer to this process as {\it micro-demixing}.
 To quantify micro-demixing and highlight its long-time steady state, we study three observables.

 The first is the demixing parameter $DP$, which measures the average environment of each species, quantifying whether it is more likely to be surrounded by similar (homotypic) or dissimilar (heterotypic) cells.
 Defining $N_s$ as the number of similar neighboring cells and $N_t$ as the total number of neighboring cells,